 Why Will Weaning Impact My Baby’s Sleep?

-The reason weaning can have a major impact on sleep is because weaning is about more than simply exchanging one food source for another.
+The reason weaning can have a major impact on sleep is that weaning is about more than simply exchanging one food source for another.
 For our babies, the end of breastfeeding can be an emotional, difficult experience.

 How Will Weaning Impact My Baby’s Sleep?